cronical/idpro-bok-tech-arch/tech-arch.md

 Events need to be delivered into the Identity Management System so that they can selectively be used to modify the behavior of the authentication function.
 In some severe scenarios it may be desirable to attach the events to the session management function so that current sessions can be reviewed and terminated if needed.

+The diagram also shows that shared authorization systems may consume risk data as well.
+For example an authorization might be denied if the subject's recent history is outside of normal bounds, indicating a compromised credential.
+Logically this could happen with local authorization as well, but it may be harder to get that implemented and so is not shown.

+The linkage from the IMS Audit Repository is intended to show that the Risk Contex consumes that as one of many inputs to the trust algorithm. (see NIST 800-207).

 ![](resources/risk-context.png)

 ## Metadata and Discovery